Anto26/NumbCalculator/README.md

 # NumbCalculator
-A web calculator - quite numb, it never smiles :/ - that uses the shunting-yard algorithm and other simple math parsers.
+A web calculator that uses the shunting-yard algorithm and other simple math parsers.